The MongoDB Aggregation Pipeline in 5 Minutes

 }

-The aggregation pipeline moves documents through different stages.
-Each stage transforms the documents as they pass through the pipeline.
+The aggregation pipeline moves documents through various stages.
+Each stage performs specific transformations on the documents.

-Our first example defined a single stage using $group.
-Let's look at an example with multiple stages:
+Our initial example used a single stage with $group.
+Now let’s illustrate multiple stages:

 db.posts.aggregate([